-August is still a monsoon month, but historically the rains ease off a little meaning you might have two or three days when it pours (usually at night anyway) with a chance to explore by day (but remember the rain coat).
-Some of the treks won't be possible, but seeing the culture and monasteries certainly will be fine.
+August is still a monsoon month.
+However, historically the rains ease off a little meaning you might have two or three days when it pours (usually at night anyway) with a chance to explore by day (but remember the raincoat).
+Some of the treks won't be possible.
+On the other hand, seeing the culture and monasteries certainly will be fine.

 Visiting Bhutan in September

-The monsoon starts to ease off, but only really towards the end of the month so if you are rain-shy then try and move your travelling plans into October if possible, or the end of September.
+The monsoon starts to ease off in September.
+However, this only really happens towards the end of the month.
+As a result, if you are rain-shy then try and move your travelling plans into October.
 Needless to say, the country is wonderfully green and lush, and many festivals take place.

 Visiting Bhutan in October

-October is a perfect time to visit Bhutan, with lovely day-time temperatures in the mid-20s.
+October is a perfect time to visit Bhutan.
+You can expect lovely day-time temperatures in the mid-20s.
 However, it is incredibly popular, so aim to book your Bhutan holiday at least six months in advance to ensure you get the first-choice of your hotels.
-The trekking is great, given how green it still is post the monsoon.
-The views are clear of the high mountains.
+The trekking is great, given how green it still is after the monsoon.
+Above all, the views are clear of the high mountains.

 Visiting Bhutan in November

-November is another wonderful month to visit Bhutan, and the black-neck cranes arrive into the Phobjikha Valley near Gangtey, they even conduct a festival to welcome them each year.
+November is also another wonderful month to visit Bhutan.
+The black-neck cranes arrive into the Phobjikha Valley near Gangtey.
+In addition, they even conduct a festival to welcome them each year.

 Visiting Bhutan in December

-It starts to get chillier in December, but it is still a great month to visit, especially in the lower valleys like Punakha when temperatures still reach the low 20s in the daytime.
-As its not too hot, the walk up Tiger's Nest Monastery isn't too challenging due to the heat.
+It starts to get chillier in December in Bhutan, but it is still a great month to visit.
+Above all, in the lower valleys like Punakha when temperatures still reach the low 20s in the daytime.
+As it's also not too hot, the walk up Tiger's Nest Monastery isn't too challenging due to the heat.